This article was updated on February 18, 2020.

 How can you ensure compliance?

-Review policy and update your Employee Handbook – You should review your sick or bundled paid time off policies, and procedures for requesting time off, then revise your employee handbook accordingly.
+Review policy and update your Employee Handbook.
+You should review your sick paid time off policies, and procedures for requesting time off, then revise your employee handbook accordingly.
 Additionally, you should train your managers and supervisors on the law.
 BPHR, Balance Point’s high-touch HR consulting service can assist with these tasks.
 We are the compliance experts and can guide you in your organization’s adherence to the law.

 Use a time tracking tool – The law requires employers to keep records of time accrued, and time used, for five years, along with “clear and convincing” documentation.
 If you are relying on manual processes to track employee time, you are putting your organization at risk.
 With its robust time and attendance platform, Balance Point’s human capital management (HCM) system can effectively and efficiently calculate sick time accrual while satisfying the record-keeping requirement.